AdonayTeshome/CC-documentation/content/page/about.md

 ---
-title: About me
+title: About
-subtitle: Why you'd want to hang out with me
+subtitle: The Credit Commons Protocol
 comments: false
 ---